Why See A Menopause Specialist?

 Early diagnosis may be difficult as changes may be subtle and many practitioners are not familiar with this disease.
 Lichen sclerosis may be asymptomatic, and the diagnosis is made after scarring of the clitoris and narrowing of the vaginal opening have already occurred.
 While treatment is available, it cannot undo the damage already done by progression of this disease.
 Untreated lichen sclerosus is also associated with an increased incidence of cancer of the vulva.

-Dr. Hall has a special interest and specific training in detecting and treating lichen sclerosus.
+Our menopause specialist has a special interest and specific training in detecting and treating lichen sclerosus.
 Contact us if the vulva or clitoris look different or the vulva looks white.

 Lichen Simplex Chronicus